silb-danny/Tur-lang/README.md

 |/1/|a|b|>|j(10)|
 |/10/|b|a|?|e|

-The cool thing here is that you can chain a chunk of code.this is made to imulate multiple rules for a node in a turing machine
+The cool thing here is that you can chain a chunk of code.
+This is made to emulate multiple rules for a node in a turing machine

     /1/ ab>j(10) ba<j(9)